kingmagress/wavezbg660/README.md

 It does NOT work with CXMB.

-No firmware other than 6.61 is supported.
+~~No firmware other than 6.61 is supported.~~

-I only test and support ARK, if you're on LE/PRO(-C) etc you're outta luck.
+~~I only test and support ARK, if you're on LE/PRO(-C) etc you're outta luck.~~

+Tested working on 6.60 PRO-C, on PSP 1000.
+Some of the month colour slot # may not correspond to the PSP color selection slot #.
+Your best bet is to have a wide variety of presets in wave.txt or make all of the slots in wave.txt the same color scheme.

 Also, no warranties, guarantees etc given.
 You're on your own.